Great Plains Jazz Festival

 Great Plains Jazz Festival Parking

-The School of Music will be hosting the Annual Great Plains Jazz Festival in on the UNO Campus at the Strauss Performing Arts Center and Milo Bail Student Center on February 27, 2015.
+The School of Music will be hosting the Annual Great Plains Jazz Festival on the UNO Campus at the Strauss Performing Arts Center and Thompson Alumni Center on February 26, 2016.

-There will be increased traffic and parking demand on the Dodge Campus from 7:00 AM to 10:00 PM.
+There will be increased traffic and parking demand on the Dodge Campus from 7:00 A.M. to 10:00 P.M.
 There is Relaxed Ticketing on the Dodge Campus.
 Visitors may park without UNO parking permits in surface lots; except Lots D and E, which are reserved for a CEC Event.
 The East Parking Garage, Behind Arts and Sciences Hall, will be open during the Festival.
 Visitors, Students, Faculty and Staff may park for free in the garage during the Festival.
-Please consider parking at the Crossroads or Pacific Campus and ride the free shuttle bus.
+Please consider parking at the Pacific or Center Campus and ride the free shuttle bus.

-Parking will be available downtown at the Holland Performing Arts Center.
+Parking will be available downtown at the Holland Performing Arts Center for February 27, 2016.

 School performances at the Great Plains Jazz Festival are free and open to the public.